DataSQRL/datasqrl.github.io/docs/intro.md

 ## Getting Started with DataSQRL

-- Jump into our [Getting Started Guide](../getting-started/overview)  for a quick introduction to the basics of DataSQRL.
+- Jump into our [Getting Started Guide](../getting-started)  for a quick introduction to the basics of DataSQRL.
 - Explore the Interactive Tutorial and [Quickstart](../getting-started/quickstart)  to see DataSQRL in action.
-- Check out the [reference documentation](../reference/overview) covers all aspects of DataSQRL in detail.
+- Check out the [reference documentation](../reference/sqrl/datasqrl-spec) covers all aspects of DataSQRL in detail.
 If you want more information on how to use DataSQRL or are looking for comprehensive documentation, this is your place to go.
 - Learn more about advanced features and customization in our How-to Guides.
-- Have questions?
-Join our community on [Slack](todo) or [GitHub](https://github.com/DataSQRL/sqrl).

 ## Join the DataSQRL community
+DataSQRL is an open-source project.
+If you want to learn more about the internals or contribute to the project:
 - Star us on [GitHub](https://github.com/DataSQRL/sqrl) and contribute to the project.
 - Discuss, ask questions, and share your DataSQRL projects on Slack.
 - Report issues or suggest features directly on our [GitHub Issues](https://github.com/DataSQRL/sqrl/issues) page.

 ## Getting Information

-DataSQRL is an open-source project.
-If you want to learn more about the internals or contribute to the project, take a look at the [GitHub Repository](https://github.com/DataSQRL/sqrl).

 Technology is only one piece to a successful data product.
 Learn more about the [DataSQRL process](../process/intro) for building [data products](../reference/concepts/data-product) that deliver value and keep your team sane.

 ## Getting Help
 Couldn't find what you were looking for?
 Need help or want to talk to somebody about your problem?
 No worries, the [DataSQRL community](/community) is here to help.